Lacertibaenia

 Lacertibaenia is a clade of squamate reptiles that unites the worm lizards (Amphisbaenia) with the true lizards (Lacertidae).
-The name was introduced by Vidal & Hedges (2005), who recovered the group from analyses of nine nuclear protein-coding genes within their broader clade Laterata (Lacertoidea).
+The clade was named by Vidal & Hedges (2005), who recovered the group from analyses of nine nuclear protein-coding genes within their broader clade Laterata (Lacertoidea).
 Subsequent molecular datasets with broader gene and taxon sampling have repeatedly recovered amphisbaenians as sister to lacertids, corroborating the monophyly of Lacertibaenia.
 A 2024 satellite-DNA study further supported Lacertibaenia as a coherent lineage.

 Evolutionary history

 An important fossil relevant to Lacertibaenia is the Messel fossil Cryptolacerta hassiaca, which Müller et al. (2011) interpreted as shedding light on amphisbaenian origins and supporting a close relationship with lacertids.
 Additional paleontological work has proposed Late Cretaceous stem-amphisbaenians (Slavoia) and explored trait evolution associated with fossoriality in worm lizards.

 Taxonomy and systematics

 Vidal & Hedges (2005) erected Lacertibaenia within the larger clade Laterata, which they subdivided as Teiformata (Gymnophthalmidae + Teiidae) and Lacertibaenia (Amphisbaenia + Lacertidae).
 Their classification was refined in a later synthesis focusing on squamate molecular evolution and divergence times, and has been widely adopted in subsequent molecular phylogenies of Squamata.

 Within Laterata/Lacertoidea, Teiformata is usually recovered as the sister group to Lacertibaenia.
 Some large-scale morphology-focused matrices have instead placed amphisbaenians in alternative positions, highlighting persistent conflict between data types and character sampling strategies.